rosmo-robot/rosmo-robot.github.io/learn-robotics.md

 ---
 layout: page
-title: build a robot
+title: Learn Robotics
 ---

-Derived from work by Mithi [🐳](https://mithi.github.io/deep-blueberry) [☕️](https://ko-fi.com/minimithi)

 # Objectives
  -  Get at strong foundation in open-source electronics and prototyping
  -  Gain intuition on mechanical prototyping and design with dc brush motors, servo motors and stepper motors
  -  Apply basic machine learning and computer vision to a small project

-A series of resources to use with the open-hardware [Smartcar 2.0 robot](https://github.com/rosmo-robot/smartcar_shield#platform) (In development)
+A series of resources to use with the open-hardware [Smartcar 2.0 robot](https://github.com/rosmo-robot/smartcar_shield#platform)
+(In development)

+Derived from work by Mithi [🐳](https://mithi.github.io/deep-blueberry) [☕️](https://ko-fi.com/minimithi)

 # 1) Circuitpython/Mu